Justagwas/Console-Slots/README.md

 A simple C++ console application that mimics a slot machine game using fake money.

-Play with $100 starting cash, spin the slots, and see if you can win big—no real money involved!
+Play with $100 starting cash, spin the slots, and see if you can win big-no real money involved!

 ---